Tennessee Radon Program

 Radon is a radioactive gas that comes from the soil.
 Most homes and buildings are constructed atop the soil on a property.
 Air pressure inside your home is usually lower than pressure in the soil beneath and around your home's foundation.
 Because of this difference in air pressure, your house acts like a vacuum, drawing radon in through foundation cracks and other openings.
 Radon may also be present in well water and can be released into the air in your home when water is used for showering and other household uses.
 In most cases, radon entering the home through water is a small risk compared with radon entering your home from the soil.

 Radon is measured in picocuries per liter of air or pCi/L. The average concentration of radon in outdoor air is 0.4 pCi/L. The average radon concentration in the indoor air of America’s homes is about 1.3 pCi/L The U.S. Environmental Protection Agency (EPA) has established 4 pCi/L as an action level in which one should initiate measures to reduce the amount of radon in a home.
-However, there is no safe level of radon.
+However, even levels below 4 pCi/L carry some risk.
 The EPA recommends that if the radon level detected in a home is between 2 and 4 pCi/L, steps should be taken to reduce it to below 2 pCi/L.

 If the results of your radon test exceeded 4 pCi/L, TDEC and EPA recommend that a follow-up test be conducted.
 If the follow-up test results (or the average of the two tests) also exceed 4 pCi/L, it is recommended that your home should be fixed to reduce the radon levels.
 High radon levels in your home can be mitigated – often through measures such as ventilation.
 We highly recommend using a certified professional for mitigation.
 The National Radon Proficiency Program and AARST certify professionals.
 Please check their websites for information about qualified professionals in your area.